 Kitchari

-• 2 tablespoons ghee (see recipe, or find an organic brand in a health food store)
+• 1 tablespoon ghee (see recipe, or find an organic brand to purchase)

-• Optional: 1-2 cups chopped vegetables (try sweet potatoes, carrots, greens and/or zucchini)
+• Optional: 1 cup or more chopped vegetables (try sweet potatoes, carrots, greens and/or zucchini)

 Spices